What about the software?

 System specifications: Model 1040STF, 1 MB RAM, CPU Motorola 68000 @ 8 MHz, 3,5’’ 720K Floppy disk drive

 Did you know digital cameras are actually fully fledged computers that can even play video games?
-We got the classic first person shooter Doom (1993) running on one.
-A work landline phone also hides a computer inside and can play Doom.
-Why read books on your e-reader device when you can – play Doom?
-Scientific calculators can also be used more productively to play Doom.
+We got a classic game running on one.
+A work landline phone also hides a computer inside and can play games.
+Why read books on your e-reader device when you can – play games?
+Scientific calculators can also be used more productively to play games.
 Still using your iPod mini to listen to music?
-Why not play Doom on it instead?
+Why not play games on it instead?

 The type of people who get intrigued by programming are the ones who enjoy building new worlds, tinkering, playing with logic…But the ones who stay and thrive are the ones who can survive something much more mundane and grinding: looking for errors.